Unruh detectors and quantum chaos in JT gravity: Concluding remarks

 In our particular case of Hawking-Unruh radiation, we were able to pinpoint a natural type of dressing for two distinct experiments.
 For the Unruh-DeWitt detector experiment we were led to work with the dressed matter modes $A_\omega[f]$ whereas in an experiment which measures the spectral energy density in the heat bath the modes $B_\omega[f]$ turned out to be relevant.
 Nevertheless, these dressing ambiguities remain largely elusive. \\~\\ \emph{\textbf{Higher genus bulk correlators}} \\~\\ Another important aspect of our story is a prescription for how to include Euclidean wormhole corrections to inherently Lorentzian bulk observables in JT gravity.
 Let us summarize the general idea by an algorithm \begin{enumerate} \item Find an expression for the bulk matter correlator in the reparameterized metrics \eqref{189}. \item Attempt to rewrite that expression as a combination of Schwarzian bilocal operators.
 An algorithmic way of doing so is to reverse engineer bulk reconstruction in each of the metrics \eqref{189}.
 Write each term as a Euclidean JT gravity path integral on the disk including corresponding boundary to boundary matter propagators. \item Include Euclidean wormhole contributions to each such individual JT gravity boundary correlator as done in e.g. \cite{phil}.
 The result is a correlation function in a double-scaled matrix integral.
 This is identical to summing over all Riemann surfaces which end on the union of the bilocal lines and the boundary.\footnote{This is true in a precise sense for the two-point function considered in this work.
 However it is a slight oversimplification for higher point functions.
 For example in an out-of-time-ordered disk four-point functions, two bilocals cross.
 This crossing can be avoided on higher genus surfaces if one bilocal traverses a handle whilst the other travels underneath it.
 In the end however such contributions can also be written in terms of multi-level correlators $\rho(E_1\dots E_n)$ \cite{wophilbert}.} Effectively this leads to replacing $\rho_0(E_1)\dots \rho_0(E_n)$ with $\rho(E_1\dots E_n)$ in the Schwarzian correlators.
 The correlators $\rho(E_1\dots E_n)$ are multi-level correlators of a double-scaled matrix integral and may be obtained via universal random matrix cluster functions \cite{mehta,paper6}. \item Sum over all these boundary correlators in order to obtain the bulk correlator. \end{enumerate} One pragmatic way to argue for this prescription is that the resulting bulk correlators end up showcasing certain generic physical principles.
 One example is level repulsion in Hawking-Unruh radiation as discussed in this work.
-A second example is the behavior of bulk matter correlators at large distances in a finite entropy system as will be discussed in \cite{wophilbert}. \\~\\ \textbf{\emph{Implications for evaporation?}} \\~\\ Our discussion on the Unruh-DeWitt detector experiment is an idealization of a more realistic experiment where the measurement takes place over an infinite amount of time.
-In a more realistic experiment, we would measure for a finite time $\T$.
-This can be implemented in the formulas by introducing in the coupling \eqref{26} an additional switching function $\chi(t)$ which has a width of order $\T$.
-This introduces a factor $\chi(t_1)\chi(t_2)$ in the integrand on the second line of \eqref{29}.
-If we denote the Fourier transform of $\chi(t)$ by $\hat{\chi}(\omega)$ then \eqref{51} is replaced by a convolution of the previous answer with the frequency content of the switching function
+A second example is the behavior of bulk matter correlators at large distances in a finite entropy system \cite{wophilbert}. \\~\\ \textbf{\emph{Charged black holes}} \\~\\ Suppose the level statistics of the black hole is described by random matrix theory with a global symmetry.
+This would correspond in the bulk to a black hole that carries a conserved (possibly non-abelian) charge.
+In this case, the level statistics is chaotic in each fixed charge sector \cite{mehta,haake,Kapec:2019ecr}.\footnote{There is a degeneracy of each energy level as the dimension of the representation in the non-abelian case.} This means \eqref{51} has the following schematic replacement: